11ty/11ty-website/docs/pagination.md

 If the above file were named `paged.njk`, it would create two pages: `_site/paged/0/index.html` and `_site/paged/1/index.html`.
 These output paths are configurable with `permalink` (see below).

+## Creating Navigation Links to your Pages

+* Check out the full example on [Pagination Navigation](/docs/pagination-nav/)

 ## Paging an Object {% addedin "0.4.0" %}

 All of the examples thus far have paged Array data.
 Eleventy does allow paging objects too.
 Objects are resolved to pagination arrays using either the `Object.keys` or `Object.values` JavaScript functions.
 Consider the following Nunjucks template: